Atur08/Competitive-Programming/README.md

 # Competitive-Programming
-I share useful resources related to CP that I come across.
+Have shared resources related to CP that I found useful.